 10 exhibitions and events you must visit in North East England in 2026

-Looking for cultural things to do in North East England in 2026?
+Looking for cultural days out and things to do in North East England in 2026?
 Here are 10 unmissable exhibitions and events you’ll love.
 It's your ultimate guide to the region's heritage highlights.

 The North East's top 10 cultural moments for 2026